Pratorina/ZYZYZHouzhou/README.md

 Requirements and Installation
 -----------------------------

 - cope requires Python >= 2.7.
-If you do not already have a Python environment configured on your computer, please see the instructions for installing the full [scientific Py
+If you do not already have a Python environment configured on your computer, please see the instructions for installing the full [scientific Python stack](https://scipy.org/install.